COUNTRY HOMES BOULEVARD RESTORATION PROJECT

 Yes, there will noise during demolition of the asphalt channel and subsequent grading.
 However, this noise will be limited to the duration of project construction.

-Additionally, studies show that, on roads with speeds less than 40 mph, a 20- to 50-foot-wide vegetated centerline buffer can actually help to reduce road noise.
-So, post-construction, Country Homes Boulevard residents should observe a slight reduction in traffic noise levels.
+Additionally, studies show that once constructed and plants are fully matured, on roads with speeds less than 40 mph, a 20- to 50-foot-wide vegetated centerline buffer can actually help to reduce road noise.
+So, post-construction, Country Homes Boulevard residents may observe a slight reduction in traffic noise levels.

 Research also indicates that the inclusion of trees and other streetscape features along boulevards may actually reduce crashes and injuries on urban roadways.
 In fact, accident rates on urban, tree-lined streets were reduced by 61% when compared to similar streets without landscaping and trees.